colinaut/action-form/README.md

 - [x] Get form-step working to hide/show based on if prior steps are completed
 - [x] Get progress bar working
 - [x] Make progress bar clickable
-- [ ] Make sure that if someone unvalidates a form-step it is set to incomplete
+- [x] Make sure that if someone unvalidates a form-step it is set to incomplete
-- [ ] Maybe move functionality to action-form parent element
+- [x] Maybe move functionality to action-form parent element
-- [ ] Make it so that once invalid is triggered it then checks validation on input event
+- [x] Make it so that once invalid is triggered it then checks validation on input event
+- [ ] Maybe allow declarative shadow dom? https://developer.chrome.com/docs/css-ui/declarative-shadow-dom
 - [ ] Make sure that resetting the form also hides all error messages
 - [ ] Need to test submitting the form and triggering errors
 - [ ] QA all of it